Why Was My Loan Application Denied?

 Poor or No Credit History

 A credit inquiry is made when you apply for new credit, the lender is basically checking out your credit history.
 Unfortunately, having too many inquiries in your credit history can work against you if and when you try to apply for new credit.
-What too many inquiries tells a lender is that you have been frantically trying to get new credit but that you are being rejected.
-Therefore this shows a new lender what you are an undesirable candidate because others have denied your loan applications.
-Learn more here.
+Too many inquiries tell a lender that you have been frantically trying to get new credit but that you are being rejected.
+Therefore, this shows a new lender what you are an undesirable candidate because others have denied your loan applications.

-Being unemployed or having and unstable job are probably two of the best reasons why you might need a loan but unfortunately lenders do not feel the same.
-Lenders want at least some kind of security that you’ll be able to pay them back and that usually comes from the kind of job you have.
+Being unemployed or having an unstable job are probably two of the best reasons why you might need a loan but unfortunately, lenders do not feel the same.
+Lenders want at least some kind of guarantee that you’ll be able to pay them back and that usually comes from the kind of job you have.
 Having no job or one that doesn’t provide a reliable income makes you a high risk and therefore could be preventing you from getting the loan you need.

 Too Much Debt

-If you’re currently having trouble paying off the debt you already have and you’re payments are frequently late then a lender isn’t likely to approve you for a loan.
-Having too much debt is a difficult thing to deal with but the good news is that once you’re on a good path towards making your payments on time and having less debt in general obtaining a new loan will be all the more easy.
-You should take your denied loan application as a reminder that being debt free is sometime you deserve and then work hard towards that goal.
+If you’re currently having trouble paying off the debt you already have and you’re payments are frequently late, a lender isn’t likely to approve you for a loan.
+Having too much debt is a difficult thing to deal with but the good news is that once you’re on a good path toward making your payments on time and having less debt, in general, obtaining a new loan will be all the easier.
+You should take your denied loan application as a reminder that being debt free is something you deserve and then work hard toward that goal.